 Thank you for visiting my website!
-As a nature writer and historian, I am motivated by my desire to provide my readers with a deep historical perspective on how a place has evolved and how it has been altered by human agency.
-I believe that knowledge of the ancient history of a place, of the powerful natural forces and processes that have shaped and continue to shape a region, helps us to appreciate the magnitude of human-induced changes in the land.
+As a nature writer and historian, I’m motivated by my desire to provide my readers with a deep historical perspective on how a place has evolved and how it’s been altered by humans.
+I believe that knowledge of the powerful natural forces and processes that have shaped and continue to shape a region helps us to appreciate the magnitude of human-induced changes in the land.

 Some of these changes are irrevocable — we cannot bring back to life a species that we have driven into extinction; we cannot re-create an ecosystem that has been tens if not hundreds of thousands of years in the making.
 But we can restore at least remnants of old habitats and preserve what’s left.

-I’m a contradiction, I suppose.
-I love the city and I love nature.
-I believe green cities, that is, environmentally sustainable cities, are possible.
-Density is more sustainable than sprawl as long as we do not over-run the carrying capacity of the land.
-I believe in a bio-regional model of development that places our human communities — be they urban, suburban or rural — within the larger biological community.
-Put simply: We share our space with other living beings.
-As human beings, we have the consciousness to choose a more sustainable lifestyle, and the imagination to design cities with a smaller ecological footprint.
-As urban dwellers, we need nature as much as we need food to eat and air to breathe and water to drink — and as you see, these necessities of life are dependent on healthy ecosystems.
+Whether we are urban, suburban, or rural dwellers in the land, we are part of the larger biological community.
+Put simply: we share our living space with other living things.
+As humans, we have the consciousness to choose more sustainable lifestyles, and the imagination to design our communities with smaller ecological footprints.
+We need nature as much as we need food to eat and air to breathe and water to drink — and as you see, these necessities of life are dependent on healthy ecosystems.

 My book, City at the Water’s Edge: A Natural History of New York (Rutgers/Rivergate Press, 2007), grew out of twenty years researching the city’s history and exploring the city’s natural world.
 Besides my book, I’ve published essays, stories, and articles, and given many talks on the nature and natural history of the New York region.